bemnlam/blog_posts/posts/a-tale-of-two-caches-redis-and-cache-helper.md

 #### 2. appsettings.json {#redis-appsettings} ####

-A typical .NET Core project there should be a `appsettings.json`.
+A typical .NET Core project should have an `appsettings.json`.
 Add the following section:

 ```json
 {